shubhadagholap/online-event-management-system/README.md

 ## Contact

-For support or inquiries, please reach out to the development team.
+For support or inquiries, please reach out to the development team.today is thursday